 The Community Action Model includes the following steps:

-• THE STRATEGIES: How DSCS adapted the Community Action Model
+- THE STRATEGIES: How DSCS adapted the Community Action Model1.
+Training Participants

 DSCS recruited eight adult advocates.
 Advocates from DSCS along with advocates from other Tobacco Free Project funded projects participated in a 4 hour joint training on July 16, 2008.
 The training covered a variety of topics including tobacco as a social justice issue, the global reach of tobacco, the impact of the tobacco industry on communities of color, and how to effectively implement the Community Action Model (CAM).